Your Guide to Exchange at UCD

 At UCD - you will receive a world-class education.
-You will also experience the authentic and vibrant Irish culture.
+You will also experience the unique Irish culture and the historic and vibrant city of Dublin.
 Ireland is an island uniquely situated, with close ties to Europe, the UK, the Americas and Asia.
 Just like UCD, Ireland is truly global, while always staying true to its history and heritage.
 These are just some of the many reasons international students choose to study at UCD.

 You don't have to just take it from us.
 You can chat directly to our current students and ask them about their experiences at UCD.